-Mitch Bean (Artistic Director) is a graduate of Central College and holds his Bachelor’s in music and theatre.
-Mitch recently moved from Chicago to Omaha with his fiancée and co-artistic director, Rachel Curtiss.
-Both have been working hard to continue BVT's long tradition of summer repertory as well as on many off-season BVT sponsored events including Willa Cather’s A Resurrection, The RiverInn’s production of Murder on the Missouri, and a youth workshop.
-Mitch’s past BVT directing credits include Steel Magnolias, The Tell-Tell Farce, Maybe Baby, It's You, The Game’s Afoot, The Marvelous Wonderettes, Oh, Fudge!, and The Tender Trap.
-His BVT acting credits include Toad in A Year with Frog and Toad, Charlie Brown in Snoopy!!, Glenn in Rumors, Frankie in Forever Plaid and Jesus in Godspell.
+Mitch Bean (Artistic Director, Dennis Sanders) is a graduate of Central College and holds his Bachelor’s in music and theatre.
+Mitch lives in Omaha with his wife and co-artistic director, Rachel Curtiss.
+Both have been working hard to continue BVT's long tradition of summer repertory as well as on many off-season BVT sponsored events including Willa Cather’s A Resurrection (2017 and 2018), The RiverInn’s production of Fowl Play and Shadows of Suspicion and BVT's Young Performer's Workshop and Show.
+Some of his past BVT directing credits include A Wrinkle in Time, The Diary of Anne Frank, Steel Magnolias, The Game’s Afoot, and The Marvelous Wonderettes.
+His BVT acting credits include Jonny in Zombie Prom, Toad in A Year with Frog and Toad, Charlie Brown in Snoopy!!, Glenn in Rumors, Frankie in Forever Plaid and Jesus in Godspell.